Actively Recruiting

 - Oculomotor paralysis or ocular instability in primary position

-- Use of medications that affect eye movement (psychotropic drugs)
+- Use of medications that affect eye movements, such as psychotropic drugs

 - Cochlear implantation